Chippenham and Calne line: Finances

-The company obtained an act increasing authorised capital by £14,000.
+The company obtained an act of Parliament, the Calne Railway Act 1864 (27 & 28 Vict. c. xvi), increasing authorised capital by £14,000.
 Records of the purpose seem not to have survived, but it is likely that it was to pay off bank loans taken out to pay for the cost overrun at construction.

 Profits for the half year to the end of 1864 were £53 11s 1d, with receipts from passengers and goods about equal.
 It was obvious that the warning by the GWR in 1859 that income would barely cover costs, was true.

 At a directors' meeting on 21 December 1869 it was stated that all the debenture bank loans were overdue and that there were no resources to respond to the demands.
-It appears that the creditors realised that the company was unable to repay, and had few assets to seize in payment, and the impecunious Company struggled on.
+It appears that the creditors realised that the company was unable to repay, and had few assets to seize in payment, and the impecunious company struggled on.

 Sale to the Great Western Railway

-On 2 June 1874 the GWR warned the company that conversion of the track to standard gauge was soon required; the GWR undertook to carry out this work at cost, and this was agreed to.
+On 2 June 1874 the Great Western Railway (GWR) warned the company that conversion of the track to standard gauge was soon required; the GWR undertook to carry out this work at cost, and this was agreed to.
 It was carried out on 15 and 16 August 1874, and opened on standard gauge on 17 August 1874; the cost had been £500.

-As debts continued to mount, the directors negotiated with the Great Western Railway to sell the line to them.
+As debts continued to mount, the directors negotiated with the Great Western Railway (GWR) to sell the line to them.
 Terms were agreed on 29 December 1877; naturally the GWR did not offer much to buy a railway that was losing money; the shareholders refused to ratify the provisional sale agreement.
-Finally terms were agreed and the transfer was authorised by Act of Parliament on 28 June 1892; the sale took effect on 1 July 1892, and shareholders received their original outlay on the shares when first issued.
+Finally terms were agreed and the transfer was authorised by the Great Western Railway Act 1892 (55 & 56 Vict. c. ccxxxiii) on 28 June 1892; the sale took effect on 1 July 1892, and shareholders received their original outlay on the shares when first issued.